sobaba-12/sim_and_scat/_build/molecular_dynamics/intro.md

 $$ \mathbf{f} = m\mathbf{a}, $$

 where $\mathbf{f}$ is the force vector on an atom of mass, $m$, with an acceleration vector, $\mathbf{a}$.
-The force, $f$, between two particles, at a distance $r$, can be found from the interaction energy, $E(r)$,
+The force, $f$, between two particles, at a position $r$, can be found from the interaction energy, $E(r)$,

 $$ f = \dfrac{-\partial E(r)}{\partial r}.$$

-Which is to say that the force is the negative of the first derivative of the energy with respect to the distance between them.
+Which is to say that the force is the negative of the first derivative of the energy with respect to the postion of the particles.
 The Python code below creates a new function that is capable of calculating the force from the Lennard-Jones potential.
-The force between the atoms is then plotted.
+The force on the atoms is then plotted.